 The 8:30am service is more traditional including hymns led by piano and choir, a children's message is integrated into the service, and Holy Communion on the 1st, 3rd, and 5th Sundays.

 The 11:00am service is a more blended worship with hymns and contemporary Christian songs led by our Praise Band, Children's Church where children leave worship and meet for a lesson while parents stay and listen to the sermon, and Holy Communion is on the 1st, 3rd, and 5th Sundays.

 We strive to have a relaxed and meaningful worship experience so whether you come dressed in your Sunday best or come in jeans and a T-shirt, we welcome you to the Lord's house!

 Children in Worship

 We feel that families should be able to worship together.
 Children are just as much a part of the church community as adults and we strive to make worship relevant to all ages.
-Every 8:30am worship service at Fishers has a children’s message where children are invited to come up to the front and have some fun.
-Usually we do various object lessons or experiments.
-Sometimes the children's ministry coordinator or pastor tell the kids a great story.
-Whatever is done, it will help the kids focus on how Jesus matters in their life.
-At our 11:00 worship the children from 3 years old through 3rd grade may attend a children’s church during the sermon time for a time of singing, praying, and a lesson appropriate for that age group.
-If you are new, you are welcome go with your children to get them settled into children’s church.
+Every worship service at Fishers has a children’s message where children are invited to come up to the front and have some fun.
+The children's ministry coordinator or pastor tells the kids a great story through various object lessons or experiments.
+These special opportunities help the kids focus on how Jesus matters in their life.